daveswork/terraform_samples/jenkins/README.md

 when the EC2 instance starts up.
 It will report completion once the AWS assets are created, however the Jenkins installation process will still need a few minutes to complete.

-The Jenkins install script disables the startup wizard and creates an admin user "admin" with password "admin-pass" from the script.
+The Jenkins install script disables the startup wizard and creates an admin user "admin" with password "admin-pass" from the script. **Normally credentials will be in some sort of secrets manager or environment variable, but for simplicity it's in this config.**

 `main.tf`: